MW: Hi Natasha. So great to see you and thanks for being here on the podcast today.

 I’ve stopped doing my email newsletter list which some people might say, oh, that’s terrible, but I’m doing it my way and I’m going to roll with it for the next 12 months and see what happens.

 NB: I’ve just posted about this last week on social media as well, especially for people who either have another job and then their coaching or consulting little baby business is sort of a side thing or if you’re a mother and any kind of business of your side thing, you can’t follow certain people on social media because they don’t have kids or they don’t have a side hustle, they have 40 to 60 hours a week to dedicate to their business baby and you simply cannot achieve.
-What they can achieve in half the time with this psycho-emotional pressure of this other thing like for parenting.
+What they can achieve in half the time with this psycho-emotional pressure of this other thing like parenting.

 It’s very intense having other people in your life and if you have another business then you’ve got or, you know, or a job, you’ve got all those people take your energy as well.
 So it’s just noticing what’s your energy resource of time or money and making smart choices with that and just turning some people off like you just have to choose not to follow certain people.

 MW: So that’s a really important point that you’ve kind of touched on a couple of times now is that you’re clear on what you’re doing.
 And you’ve got to keep that front of mind and let that guide your decisions as in, “No, I’m going out of my lane if I follow that person know I’ve got a switch that off.
-No, I got to stay focused on what I can do.
+No, I have to stay focused on what I can do.

 NB: And I think a key piece that backs that is the business Vision which I know you are so good at covering like I’m really clear about what kind of business I want.
 What kind of days I want?
 How sustainable?
 I want my business life to be?